bitcointranscripts/bitcointranscripts/wasabi/research-club/coinshuffle.md

 But we also have to find out all of the participants' mixed outputs, so their anonymous outputs.
 And we need to find this out without having them reveal the link between their outputs and the fact that they belong in the CoinJoin.

-Aviv Milner: 00:02:30

 So if we look at how Wasabi does this with a coordinator, well, Wasabi uses what's called secure multi-party computation, or essentially just Schnorr signatures, Schnorrian blind signing of outputs in order to allow for outputs to be anonymously submitted.
 So users, for example, will register their inputs and they'll have a blinded output signed by the server, at which point later they will submit the unblinded output to the coordinator and the coordinator doesn't know who is the person that submitted the output, only that that person is valid because the coordinator did a blind signing of the output.
 Okay, so CoinShuffle in summary is just Wasabi without the coordinator.
-So using dissent protocol for communicating anonymous outputs by participants, and we'll look at that briefly and then, there are no questions so far, right?
+So using Dissent protocol for communicating anonymous outputs by participants, and we'll look at that briefly and then, there are no questions so far, right?
 Or comments?

 Lucas Ontivero: 00:03:43